alindrapu/astro-sample-openshift/README.md

 # Astro Sample for OpenShift

 This is a sample Astro.js application configured for deployment on OpenShift 4.19.
+It uses Red Hat Universal Base Images (UBI) for better compatibility with OpenShift.

 ## Project Structure